Nothin' Less Than Love

 "Nothin' Less Than Love" is a song written by Wayne Tester and Rusty Young.
 It was originally recorded by American country music artist Bryan White on his 1994 self-titled album.
 It was later recorded by American country music group The Buffalo Club.
 It was released in June 1997 as the second single from the album The Buffalo Club.
-The song reached #26 on the Billboard Hot Country Singles & Tracks chart.
+The song reached number 26 on the Billboard Hot Country Singles & Tracks chart.

 Critical reception

-A review of the single in Billboard was favorable, stating that the song "is marked by soaring vocals, a strong pop hook, and a well-crafted lyric."
+A review of the single in Billboard was favorable, stating that the song "is marked by soaring vocals, a strong pop hook, and a well-crafted lyric".